 In this capacity, Alchemist is best known for our Land-Based Work.
 Through these projects, we help transform blighted land into vibrant, neighborhood amenities through direct community engagement, design, and hands-on participation in creating public gardens and community gathering spaces.

 We have also begun to pursue neighborhood empowerment through Fiscal Sponsorship.
 Through fiscal sponsorship, we are able to serve as an administrative “home” for a grassroots cause.
 This allows a community group to do good work and access donations and grants before they are officially a 501c3 non-profit organization.
-At present, we have the capacity for just one fiscal sponsorship arrangement but plan to build our capacity for this in the future.
+At present, we have the capacity for just three fiscal sponsorship arrangements but plan to build our capacity for this in the future.

 We also strive to be nimble in helping the community to respond to urgent needs and immediate opportunities with one-off projects like pop-up cooling stations in the midst of a heat wave.